juntaoy/universal-anaphora-scorer/README.md

 You can refer to Pradhan et al [2014] and Moosavi and Strube [2016] for more details about various evaluation metrics.

 ### Evaluating coreference relatons, singletons and zeros using partial mention matching (e.g. CRAC 2022)
-This evaluation mode is used by the CRAC 2022 shared task, it includes coreference relations, singletons, zeros (with gold zeros provided) but not split-antecedents.
-It reports MUC, B-cubed, CEAFe, CoNLL F1, mention overlapping scores and anaphora level scores for zero.
+This evaluation mode is used by the CRAC 2022 shared task.
+The primary score is CoNLL F1 score on coreference relations with partial mention matching, singletons excluded, zeros (with gold zeros provided) but not split-antecedents.
+In addition, it reports MUC, B-cubed, CEAFe, CEAFm, BLANC, LEA, mention overlap ratio and anaphora-level score for zero.
 Its corresponding command is:

 `python ua-scorer.py key system -f corefud -sz -m muc bcub ceafe mention zero -p`